allen-tran/drop-it/README.md

 This application is a mock Google Drive that enables the client to create an account, sign in, and drop their files as needed.
 Users can upload, open, update, and remove their files.

 ## Tools Used
+- Written in: JavaScript
-- Authentification: AWS Cognito + AWS Amplify
+- Authentification: AWS Cognito, AWS Amplify
-- Frontend: React.js
+- Frontend: React.js, CSS
-- Routing: Express.js + CORS + Body Parser
+- Routing: Express.js, CORS, Body Parser
-- Backend: AWS S3 + AWS RDS (MySQL)
+- Backend: Node.js, AWS S3, AWS RDS (MySQL)

 ## Getting Started
 1. Clone the repository